-The blueprint includes a four-tiered, color-coded system that tracks counties by the number of Covid-19 cases recorded each day and the percentage of positive cases out of the total number of tests administered, both averaged over seven days.
-It went into effect Aug.
-31, and replaced the previous “county monitoring list.”
+A: The four-tiered, color-coded system ranks counties by the average daily number of new Covid-19 cases and the percentage of positive cases out of the total number of tests administered, both averaged over seven days.

 If one of the two metrics is higher than the other, the state will assign the county to the color associated with the highest rating.
 For example, if a county reports six cases per 100,000, but a 9% positivity rate, it will be rated purple.

 The guidance on school reopenings has changed several times over the course of the pandemic.
 In early March, the state began to tie the criteria defining tier colors to increases in the number of Californians who have been vaccinated.